Zenovations/knockout-sync/README.md

 # Testing

-Browse to test/index.html and enjoy the pretty colors
+Browse to test/index.html and enjoy the pretty colors (hopefully they are green)

+# Contributing

+Use the pull request feature in GitHub to contribute changes.
+Please provide or modify unit tests in test/testunit as needed

 # TODO